Disappointment and adversity can be catalysts for greatness.

 Cathy Freeman @SaxtonSpeakers Australia Speaks

 Cathy Freeman is one of Australia's most admired and respected athletes: an Australian superstar and an Australian icon.
 As one of Australia's most popular high profile personalities, Catherine is recognised for her modesty, free spirit and passion for her family and country.
 An Olympic gold medallist, Cathy drew international attention to her achievements during her victory lap at the 1994 Commonwealth Games, where she proudly brandished both the Australia and Aboriginal flags.
-Four billion people watched Cathy light the Olympic cauldron at the Sydney 2000 Olympic Games, cementing her position on the world stage.Catherine was absolutely wonderful all day.
-Every Casey staff member that came in contact with her was impressed by her relaxed and down to earth personality.
-More importantly feedback from ... keep reading City of Casey
+Four billion people watched Cathy light the Olympic cauldron at the Sydney 2000 Olympic Games, cementing her position on the world stage.Catherine was fantastic, real and raw.
+Exactly what we wanted to see and perfect for our conference and tone. ... keep reading Toll Group

 Cathy was the perfect fit for our audience, lovely to work with and a privilege to engage with someone of such a genuine nature.
 Our audience were fully engaged and the whole series was a great success.
 Thank you.